Genetics of the biparental Moran model: Biparental Moran model

 \end{corollary}

+This theorem also gives an explicit formula for the limiting distribution of all ancestors' weights.

+\begin{corollary} For any $i\in I$, let $\tilde{M}_i$ be the $i$-th order statistic of the vector $(M_{\infty}(1),...,M_{\infty}(N))$.
+Then for all $u\in[0,1)$, when $N$ goes to infinity, which coincides with the quantile function of the random variables $R_i$. \end{corollary} This convergence is illustrated in Figure \ref{FigBarplot}.

+\begin{remark} Our main result consists in giving the asymptotic distribution of ancestors' weights.
+The proof of this result relies on guessing a priori what will be the form of the limiting distribution.
+This guess (from which Formula \eqref{eq:limitlawM} follows) can be done by assuming asymptotic independence of ancestors' weights.
+Under this hypothesis, we find that the Laplace transform of the asymptotic distribution of $M_{\infty}(1)$ should satisfy the equation $h(\lambda)=\mathbb{E}(\exp(-\lambda M_{\infty}(1)))=\frac{1}{3}+\frac{2}{3}h\left(\frac{\lambda}{2}\right)h(\lambda)$, which leads to conjecture the limiting distribution of the weight of a given ancestor, as done in \cite{Derrida2000} for the Wright-Fisher model (Equation (A.13)). \end{remark}

-\begin{remark} Note that similar results hold when considering a multi-parental genealogy and yields a similar explicit limiting distribution, provided that all genes are distributed uniformy among parents.
-This limiting random variable is equal to $0$ with probability $(m-1)/m$ where $m$ is the number of parents of each child, or (with probability $1/m$) follows an exponential law with parameter $1/m$.\end{remark}
+\begin{remark} Similar results should hold when considering a non biological extension of our model in which the genealogical graph has constant reverse branching multiplicity $m$ (here $m=2$), i.e. each "child" has $m$ "parents".
+In that case the limiting weight of a given ancestor is expected to be equal to $0$ with probability $1/m$, or (with probability $1-1/m$) to follow an exponential law with parameter $1/m$.\end{remark}